baritonehands/jitsi-gcp/README.md

 See [Docker Jitsi Let's Encrypt Config](https://github.com/jitsi/docker-jitsi-meet#lets-encrypt-configuration).

 You would add the required configuration to env.yaml.
+A static IP would also probably be a good idea.